Narcolepsy: Medications

-As described above, medications used to treat narcolepsy primarily target EDS and/or cataplexy.
+As described above, medications used to treat narcolepsy primarily target EDS or cataplexy.
 Internationally, there are differences in the availability of medications as well as guidelines for treatment.
 The alerting agents are medications typically used to improve wakefulness and include modafinil, armodafinil, pitolisant, and solriamfetol.
 In late 2007, an alert for severe adverse skin reactions to modafinil was issued by the FDA.
 Solriamfetol is a new molecule indicated for narcolepsy of type 1 and 2.
 Solriamfetol works by inhibiting the reuptake of the monoamines via the interaction with both the dopamine transporter and the norepinephrine transporter.
 This mechanism differs from that of the wake-promoting agents modafinil and armodafinil.
 These are thought to bind primarily at the dopamine transporter to inhibit the reuptake of dopamine.
 Solriamfetol also differs from amphetamines as it does not promote the release of norepinephrine in the brain.
 Uniquely, Pitolisant has a novel mechanism of action as an H3 antagonists, which promotes the release of the wakefulness-promoting molecule amine histamine.
 It was initially available in France, United Kingdom's (NHS as of September 2016) after being given marketing authorisation by European Commission on the advice of the European Medicines Agency and then in the United States by the approval of the Food and Drug Administration (FDA) as of August 2019.
 Pemoline was previously used but was withdrawn due to toxicity.

 Traditional stimulants, such as methylphenidate, amphetamine, and dextroamphetamine can be used, but are commonly considered second- or third-line therapy.
 Sodium oxybate, also known as sodium gamma-hydroxybutyrate (GHB), can be used for cataplexy associated with narcolepsy and excessive daytime sleepiness associated with narcolepsy.
-There are now three formulations of oxybate medications (twice-nightly sodium oxybate, twice nightly mixed salts oxybate, and once-nightly extended-release sodium oxybate).
+As of June 2026, there are three formulations of oxybate medications (twice-nightly sodium oxybate, twice nightly mixed salts oxybate, and once-nightly extended-release sodium oxybate).
 This class of medication is taken once or twice during the night, as opposed to other medications for EDS and cataplexy that are typically taken during the day.
 Other medications that suppress REM sleep may also be used for the treatment of cataplexy as well as potentially other REM dissociative symptoms.
-Tricyclic antidepressants (clomipramine, imipramine, or protriptyline), selective serotonin reuptake inhibitors (SSRIs), and selective norepinephrine reuptake inhibitors (SNRIs) (Venlafaxine) are used for the treatment of cataplexy.
+Tricyclic antidepressants (Imipramine, Amitriptyline, or protriptyline), selective serotonin reuptake inhibitors (SSRIs), and Serotonin-norepinephrine reuptake inhibitors (SNRIs) (Venlafaxine or Milnacipran) are used for the treatment of cataplexy.
 Atomoxetine, a non-stimulant and a norepinephrine reuptake inhibitor (NRI), which has no addiction liability or recreational effects, has been used with variable benefit.
 Other NRIs like viloxazine and reboxetine have also been used in the treatment of narcolepsy.
 Additional related medications include mazindol and selegiline.

 Children

 Common behavioral treatments for childhood narcolepsy include improved sleep hygiene, scheduled naps, and physical exercise.
 Many medications are used to treat adults and may be used to treat children.
 These medications include central nervous system stimulants such as methylphenidate, modafinil, amphetamine, and dextroamphetamine.
 Other medications, such as sodium oxybate or atomoxetine, may also be used to counteract sleepiness.
 Medications such as sodium oxybate, venlafaxine, fluoxetine, and clomipramine may be prescribed if the child presents with cataplexy.